earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 )
 ```

-See [](pyrte_rrtmgp.rrtmgp_cloud_optics.CloudOpticsAccessor) for more details.
+See {class}`pyrte_rrtmgp.rrtmgp_cloud_optics.CloudOpticsAccessor` for more details.

-### 7. Combining Cloud Optics with Gas Optics using the [add_to](pyrte_rrtmgp.rrtmgp_cloud_optics.CombineOpticalPropsAccessor) Accessor
+### 7. Combining Cloud Optics with Gas Optics using the {class}`add_to<pyrte_rrtmgp.rrtmgp_cloud_optics.CombineOpticalPropsAccessor>` Accessor

-To integrate cloud optical properties with gas optical properties, you can use the [add_to](pyrte_rrtmgp.rrtmgp_cloud_optics.CombineOpticalPropsAccessor) accessor.
+To integrate cloud optical properties with gas optical properties, you can use the {class}`add_to<pyrte_rrtmgp.rrtmgp_cloud_optics.CombineOpticalPropsAccessor>` accessor.
 This allows you to either add the cloud optical properties independently or combine them with the gas optical properties.

 For example, to combine the optical properties: